 Keeping your hands moisturized is a more prominent concern for many during the colder months, but it’s not the only factor that leads to dry, flakey skin.
 Washing your hands, using hand sanitizer and doing dishes can also strip the moisture from the skin and sometimes leads to irritation.
-These factors can cause hand dryness, which ranges in severity from a few flakey patches to dermatitis, a type of irritation that may cause cracks in the skin and make you more prone to infections, said Dr. Benjamin Ungar, assistant professor at Mount Sinai’s Icahn School of Medicine.
+The resulting hand dryness can range in severity from a few flakey patches to dermatitis, a type of irritation that may cause cracks in the skin and make you more prone to infections, said Dr. Benjamin Ungar, assistant professor at Mount Sinai’s Icahn School of Medicine.

-How to shop for lotions and ointments for dry hands
+The best creams, lotions and ointments for dry hands

 - Thicker products are better when it comes to shopping for products that heal dry hands, according to Dr. William Huang, professor of medicine at Wake Forest School of Medicine’s dermatology department.
 Thick creams and ointments create a protective barrier around dry skin, which keeps moisture in and helps hydrate your hands, he said.
 Balms and ointments tend to moisturize better than creams and lotions, especially if you’re experiencing more severe dryness.

 CeraVe Healing Ointment is a balm made with petroleum, hyaluronic acid and ceramides to hydrate and restore the skin’s barrier, according to the brand.
 CeraVe says it's safe to use on all skin types and has a non-greasy feel.